 The Facebook algorithm ranking signals

-Working with the Facebook algorithm
+How to work with the Facebook algorithm in 2019

 - Create content with the purpose of driving discussion among Facebook users